kramire8/BSAN6070/README.md

 import matplotlib.pyplot as plt <br />

 ## Contributors
-Author - Karina Ramirez
+Author: Karina Ramirez <br />
-The project outline was was provided by Dr. Arin Brahma at Loyola Marymount University for the Intro to Machine Learning course.
+The project outline was was provided by Dr. Arin Brahma at Loyola Marymount University for the Intro to Machine Learning course. <br />
-The dataset used was provided by Kaggle.
+The dataset used was provided by Kaggle: https://www.kaggle.com/shrutibhargava94/india-air-quality-data. <br />